12 Pros and Cons of an HOA

 How Much Are South Walton Beach HOA Fees?

 One of the most asked questions realtors get from buyers around Santa Rosa Beach and 30a is how much are the HOA fees?
-Throughout Santa Rosa Beach and 30a, you will find HOA fees averaging between $50-$400 for homes and $350-$1100 For condos.
+Throughout Santa Rosa Beach, Miramar Beach, and 30a you will find HOA fees averaging between $50-$400 per month for homes and $350-$1500 per month for condos.
 These fees do vary.
 The biggest factors are the location and the amenities.

 So, Now Onto The Pros And Cons Of An HOA:Here Are The Negatives To HOA